Engee documentation

 Description

-Block n-D Lookup Table calculates the sample representation of the function from variables:
+Block n-D Lookup Table calculates a sample representation of a function from variables:

 ,

-Block icon n-D Lookup Table displays the graph of the function defined in the block.
+The block icon n-D Lookup Table displays a graph of the function specified in the block.

-The block maps the input data to the output value by searching or interpolating a table of values that are defined by the parameters of the block.
-The block supports the following interpolation methods: Flat, Linear point-slope, Linear Lagrange, Nearest и Cubic spline.
+The block maps the input data to the output value by searching or interpolating a table of values that are defined by the block parameters.
+The block supports the following interpolation methods: Flat, Linear point-slope, Linear Lagrange, Nearest and Cubic spline.
 You can apply these methods to a table of any dimension from 1 to 30.

-Read more about interpolation methods here: Methods of approximation of function values
+You can read more about the interpolation methods here.: Methods for approximating function values

-In the next block, the first input identifies the anchor points of the first dimension (row), the second input identifies the anchor points of the second dimension (column), and so on.
+In the next block, the first input identifies the reference points of the first dimension (row), the second input identifies the reference points of the second dimension (column), and so on.

 n d lookup table 1